 - Anticipated outcomes of the work

-- Proposed budget: be specific about prices for equipment and supplies; milage will be billed at current state rates;
+- Proposed budget: be specific about prices for equipment and supplies; mileage will be billed at current state rates

 - Do not include a stipend request as that will be determined by the grants committee.

-- Proposals must include summer and fall addresses, phone numbers, and email address.
+- Proposals must include phone number and email address.

 See an example proposal for more guidance on writing the proposal.

 Proposals are due on 13 April 2015.
 For more information contact Vicki Medland, at email@example.com or 465-2342 for more information.

 Thanks to a generous endowment from the family of Dr. David Cofrin and the late John Cofrin, annual grants are awarded for student research on the Cofrin Arboretum and UW-Green Bay natural areas.
 These include The Cofrin Memorial Arboretum, Kingfisher Farm, Peninsula Center, Point au Sable, and Toft Point and at the Wabikon Lake Forest Dynamics Plot.
-Students carry out a field project in collaboration with a UW-Green Bay faculty member and will present results in at our annual research symposium.
+Students carry out a research project in collaboration with a UW-Green Bay faculty member and will present results at our annual research symposium.
 The grants are competitive and must contribute to improving our understanding of ecology on one or more of the UW Green Bay Natural Areas.
 Since it was founded in 1989 this program has supported over 80 graduate and undergraduate researchers at UW-Green Bay.

 Land Trust Grant